eclipse/paho.mqtt.cpp/README.md

 This code requires the [Paho C library](https://github.com/eclipse/paho.mqtt.c) by Ian Craggs, et al., specifically version 1.2.1 or possibly later.

+## Contributing

+Contributions to this project are gladly welcomed.
+Before submitting a Pull Request, please keep two things in mind:

+ - This is an official Eclipse project, so it is required that all contributors sign an [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php)
+ - Please submit all Pull Requests against the _develop_ branch (not master).

+ For full details, see [CONTRIBUTING.md](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CONTRIBUTING.md).

 ## Building from source

-Paho MQTT C++ supports the following building systems:
- * CMake
- * GNU Make
- * Autotools

- Note that CMake is the preferred, default build system.
+_CMake_ is now the only supported build system.
+For information about _autotools_, see  [DEPRECATED_BUILD.md](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CONTRIBUTING.md).
- The Autotools build is currently considered obsolete, and will likely be removed from the project in a future release.

 ### CMake

-CMake is a cross-platform building system suitable for Unix and non-Unix platforms, like Microsoft Windows.
+CMake is a cross-platform build system suitable for Unix and non-Unix platforms like Microsoft Windows.

 #### Unix and GNU/Linux